Electrical Thermal Abrasion (Fibroblast) with Osmosis

-Therefore, it has to be noted that the clinical advantages of using thermal abrasion with osmosis over laser treatment for tattoo removal is more effective and efficient with the following advantages:
+Therefore, it has to be noted that the clinical advantages of using thermal abrasion with osmosis over laser treatment for tattoo removal are more effective and efficient with the following advantages:

 Why thermal abrasion with osmosis more than halves the number of sessions required compared with conventional laser removal equipment?